Signatures of time-reversal-invariant topological superconductivity in the Josephson effect: Andreev bound-state spectrum

 The scattering processes described in the previous section lead to Andreev bound states in the normal region of the Josephson junction, where the bound states have a spectrum of energies dependent on $\phi$.
 These energies are the roots of the secular equation\cite{BeenakkerPRL1991}

 where we have introduced $\openone_{4}$ as the $4\times 4$ identity matrix.
-We now turn to obtaining the Andreev levels by solving the secular equation for the junction setups depicted in Fig.~\ref{fig:setups}(a) and Fig.~\ref{fig:setups}(b).
+We now turn to obtaining the Andreev levels by solving the secular equation for the junction setups depicted in Figs.~\ref{fig:setups}(a)~and~\ref{fig:setups}(b).